 However, for most small and medium businesses, developing that skillset and workforce is challenging.
 A report by Cloud Guru mentions that 81% of IT leaders surveyed mention that a knowledge gap exists, which prevents cloud success in their respective organizations.

-This is the problem that DevOps-as-a-Service model tries to solve.
+This is the problem that the DevOps-as-a-Service model tries to solve.
 Organizations would be able to maximize the benefits of DevOps implementation by outsourcing the infrastructure automation part, focusing on establishing better CI/CD processes internally, and by collaborating with the managed services provider to improve the product quality and release time.